mardiros/mardiros.github.io/README.md

 It is not an http client, it embed some features like service discovery, metrics, circuit breaker, and more.

-The documentation is avalable at: [https://mardiros.github.io/blacksmith/](https://mardiros.github.io/blacksmith/).
+The documentation is available at: [https://mardiros.github.io/blacksmith/](https://mardiros.github.io/blacksmith/).

 The project is stable and mature.